-- Services provided by a public school, including individual classes and extracurricular programs. - Fees for a nationally standardized norm-referenced achievement test, an advanced placement examination or any exams related to college or university admission - Tuition, fees, and textbooks at an eligible postsecondary institution - If the student has been determined to have a disability by a school district or by an independent third party, ESA funds can be used to pay for educational therapies, paraprofessional or education aide, and tuition for vocation and life skills education
+- Services provided by a public school, including individual classes and extracurricular programs - Fees for a nationally standardized norm-referenced achievement test, an advanced placement examination or any exams related to college or university admission - Tuition, fees, and textbooks at an eligible postsecondary institution - If the student has been determined to have a disability by a school district or by an independent third party, ESA funds can be used to pay for educational therapies, paraprofessional or education aide, and tuition for vocation and life skills education

-ESA contract students may receive non-public instruction at home by their parents or tutors, just like traditional homeschool students.
+ESA contract students may receive nonpublic instruction at home from their parents or tutors, just like traditional homeschool students.
 However, filing an affidavit to homeschool and signing an ESA contract are distinct legal options; parents must choose to do one or the other.
 See A.R.S. § 15-2402(5) (prohibiting parents participating in the ESA program from filing an affidavit of intent to homeschool).

-For more information on the ESA program, see azed.gov/esa/.
+For more information on the ESA program generally, see azed.gov/esa/.
+For specific program information, read the ESA Parent Handbook.